-K&G, which includes K&G Group, K&G Apartment Holdings Inc., K&G Apartment Holdings I Inc., K&G Apartment Holdings II Inc. and K&G Oakburn Apartments I Ltd. and 18 Erskine Holdings Inc (the "Landlord") is committed to protecting Personal Information in its possession.
+K&G, which includes K&G Group, K&G Apartment Holdings Inc., K&G Apartment Holdings I Inc., K&G Apartment Holdings II Inc., K&G Oakburn Apartments I Ltd. and 18 Erskine Holdings Inc (the "Landlord") is committed to protecting Personal Information in its possession.
 This Privacy and Anti-Spam Policy (the "Policy") explains how the Landlord collects, uses and discloses your Personal Information.
 It applies to any Personal Information collected by the Landlord, whether we collect it in person, over the telephone, in writing, or electronically, including through the Landlord websites (these "Sites").
 This Policy complies with the Personal Information Protection and Electronic Documents Act, Canada's Anti-Spam Legislation ("CASL"), and other applicable privacy legislation ("PIPEDA").

 By providing us with your Personal Information and using these Sites, you consent to our collection, use and disclosure of your Personal Information in accordance with this Policy, as well as any other terms that are described to you when we collect your Personal Information.
 If you do not accept the terms of this Policy, please do not use these Sites or provide us with your Personal Information.